gagneurlab/spectralis/README.md

 - For running Spectralis-score or Spectralis-EA, a `.csv` or `.mgf` file serves as input.
 - The input file should contain the experimental spectra, precursor charge and m/z, spectrum identifiers, as well as the initial peptide sequence to score or fine-tune.
-- An example of an input file can be found in `example.mgf`.
+- An example of an input file can be found in `example_mgf/example.mgf`.

 ## Running Spectralis